WangYuxuan93/lstm-sdparser/README.md

 Having a training.conll file and a development.conll formatted according to the [CoNLL data format](http://ilk.uvt.nl/conll/#dataformat), to train a parsing model with the LSTM parser type the following at the command line prompt:

     parser/lstmparse -T training.conll -d development.conll -s list-graph --data_type text --pretrained_dim 100 --hidden_dim 200 --bilstm_hidden_dim 100 --lstm_input_dim 200 --input_dim 100 --action_dim 50 --pos_dim 50 --rel_dim 50 --dynet_mem 2000 --model_dir models/ --max_itr 5000 -P -t

-Link to the word vectors that we used in the ACL 2015 paper for English:  [sskip.100.vectors](https://drive.google.com/file/d/0B8nESzOdPhLsdWF2S1Ayb1RkTXc/view?usp=sharing).

 Note-1: You can also run it without word embeddings by removing the -w option for both training and parsing.